linode/apl-docs/docs/inst-prerequisites.md

 Otomi runs everything else from containers, so please start docker if you haven't already.

+### 4. KMS credentials to manage keys for encryption (optional)

+If you would like the secrets in the values repo to be encrypted, you will have to setup an account with your Key Management Service (KMS) provider.
+It is needed by [sops](https://github.com/mozilla/sops), the tool used for encryption by otomi.
+Please read up there on how to work with sops, as it is out of scope for these docs.

-### 4. Pull secret for the API (optional)
+### 5. Pull secret for the API (optional)

-:::info Only for Otomi Enterprise Edition users
+:::info Otomi Enterprise Edition license needed

 If you have a license for Otomi EE you can run the api, unlocking self service features.